TorinFelton/hustl.io/README.md

 ## Running the Server
-You must be in src/
+First, you need to be in the src/ folder.

 #### With Docker
 - Use the "docker-compose build" command to build the docker images and "docker-compose up" to run the container.